arminveres/md-pdf.nvim/README.md

     toc = true,
     --- Define a custom preview command, enabling hooks and other custom logic preview_cmd = function() return 'firefox' end
+    --- if true, then the markdown file is continuously converted on each write, even if the
+    --- file viewer closed, e.g., firefox is "closed" once the document is opened in it. ignore_viewer_state = false,
 })

 -- setup mapping